skypeople-devteam/tronsr-template/BUDGET_EXPENSES.md

 at the moment of mainnet for the blockchain system we are developing.

 What is the new blockchain we are developing?
-+ Main feature is “the payment which the blockchain is applied” and “the Item market system”.
++ Main feature is the "Payment" and the "Item Market" based on the blockchain system.
 + Our goal is the decentralization of the data by applying blockchain technique in the game and server data step by step.
 + As the SDK format, it will be open to GITHUB, and any developer or company can freely use it.
 + Roadmap :